MicrosoftDocs/Viva/Viva/solutions/data-lakes/microsoft-graph-data-connect.md

 Follow the steps here to create four *Copy Data* activities to load the following four Office 365 tables.
 For each table, include the respective **Source** parameters from the list below.

+>[!Note]
->[Note!]
-The versions provided for each table are current as of time of writing.
+>The versions provided for each table are current as of time of writing.

 1. **Event Table** (BasicDataSet_v0.Event_v1)